 Avoiding unnecessary loops

-Due to the existence of networks that do not support label swapping it is possible that a request for connection of two edge STP with different labels on the same network may result in pathfinders trying to route the connection out of the network to swap labels, and then return to the initial network to complete the connection.
-In NSI topology terminology, the requested STP are not within the same Service Domain (SD), and therefore, cannot be directly connected by the network.
+Due to the existence of networks that do not support label swapping it is possible that a request for a connection between two edge STPs with different labels on the same network may result in pathfinders trying to route the connection out of the network to swap labels, and then return to the initial network to complete the connection.
+In NSI topology terminology, the requested STPs are not within the same Service Domain (SD), and therefore, cannot be directly connected by the network.
 Figure 4 shows this loop case for a request on the existing Automated GOLE topology.
-Based on the NM topology description for the iCAIR domain (label swapping not supported), a pathfinder determines that the source and destination STP of the reservation are not within the same Service Domain, but can connect them by routing the path through the Netherlight domain.
+Based on the NM topology description for the iCAIR domain (where label swapping is not supported), a pathfinder determines that the source and destination STP of the reservation are not within the same iCAIR Service Domain, but can connect them by routing the path through the Netherlight domain.
 Netherlight would then perform label swapping on the connection; thereby interconnect the two iCAIR Service Domains with the differing labels.
 Pathfinders should avoid these unnecessary loops, excluding any external connections as options when the two STP cannot be directly connected.

 Figure 4 – Unnecessary connection loops.